briebug/ngrx-auto-entity/README.md

 // TODO: Add examples of range retrieval operations

-#### Relationship Keys
+#### Custom Criteria

-Finally, to support any arbitrary means of data retrieval, including hierarchical data structures and lookup as well as third party data services, we provide an optional `relationKeys` property for all initiating (i.e. non-success, non-failure: Load<TModel>, Create<TModel>, etc.) actions.
+Finally, to support any arbitrary means of data retrieval, including hierarchical data structures and lookup as well as third-party data services, we provide an optional `criteria` property for all initiating (i.e. non-success, non-failure: Load<TModel>, Create<TModel>, etc.) actions.
-This property is an arbitrary key, array or map of keys, that can be used to reference parent or foreign keys in any way the developer requires.
+This property is an arbitrary key, array or map of keys, that can be used to pass along custom lookup or search criteria, reference parent or foreign keys, etc. in any way the developer requires.

 As a basic example, consider a set of orders looked up by their parent customer.
 You may have a REST API endpoint like so: